hotwired/stimulus/handbook/05_working_with_external_resources.md

 ---
+slug: /working-with-external-resources
 ---

-# 5: Working With External Resources
+# Working With External Resources

 In this chapter we'll learn how to populate parts of a page asynchronously using Ajax requests.
 This is great technique for loading user-specific content that may be slower to generate, while keeping the initial page fast and easy to cache.